RevenueCat/revenuecat-docs/docs_source/➡️ Migrating To RevenueCat/observer-mode.md

 >
 > On Android, RevenueCat **will not** consume or acknowledge any purchase in Observer Mode so be sure your app is handling that. **Failure to do so will result in your purchases being refunded after 3 days.**

-## 2.1 Sync purchases with RevenueCat (Google Play only)

-On Android with Google Play (including cross-platform SDKs running on Android), any time a purchase or restore occurs in your app you should call the `syncPurchases` method to record it in RevenueCat. **Failure to do so will result in no purchases being recorded**.

-[block:file]
-{"language":"kotlin","name":"","file":"code_blocks/➡️ Migrating To RevenueCat/observer-mode_7.kt"}
-[/block]
-[block:file]
-{"language":"java","name":"","file":"code_blocks/➡️ Migrating To RevenueCat/observer-mode_8.java"}
-[/block]
-[block:file]
-{"language":"javascript","name":"React Native","file":"code_blocks/➡️ Migrating To RevenueCat/observer-mode_9.js"}
-[/block]
-[block:file]
-{"language":"csharp","name":"Unity","file":"code_blocks/➡️ Migrating To RevenueCat/observer-mode_10.cs"}
-[/block]

-## 2.2 Sync purchases with RevenueCat (Amazon Store only)
+## 2. Sync purchases with RevenueCat (Amazon Store only)

 On Android with Amazon Store (including cross-platform SDKs running on Android), any time a purchase or restore occurs in your app you should call the `syncObserverModeAmazonPurchase` method to record it in RevenueCat. **Failure to do so will result in no purchases being recorded**.

 [block:file]
-{"language":"csharp","name":"Unity","file":"code_blocks/➡️ Migrating To RevenueCat/observer-mode_11.cs"}
+{"language":"csharp","name":"Unity","file":"code_blocks/➡️ Migrating To RevenueCat/observer-mode_7.cs"}
 [/block]
 [block:file]
-{"language":"kotlin","name":"","file":"code_blocks/➡️ Migrating To RevenueCat/observer-mode_12.kt"}
+{"language":"kotlin","name":"","file":"code_blocks/➡️ Migrating To RevenueCat/observer-mode_8.kt"}
 [/block]

 # Configuring Integrations